1998 Regular Session

-BE IT FURTHER RESOLVED, That this resolution be presented to the surviving family of Chester Thigpen, be forwarded to the Mississippi Forestry Association and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this Resolution be presented to the Mayor and Aldermen of the City of Natchez and be made available to the Capitol Press Corps.